Average Used-Vehicle Asking Price Falls to Lowest Level Since April

 The total supply of unsold used vehicles on dealer lots, both franchised dealers and independents, across the U.S. stood at 2.44 million units at the close of October, about the same as it has been for the past few months but 10% higher than in October 2021 and close to pre-pandemic 2019 levels.

-Total days’ supply at the end of October stood at 51, compared with the revised 53 days’ supply at the end of September.
+Total days’ supply at the end of October was stable at 53, compared with the revised 53 days’ supply at the end of September.
 Days’ supply in October was 26% above year-ago levels.
 Used-vehicle inventory has been holding at about this level since mid-January.

 The Cox Automotive days’ supply is based on the daily sales rate for the most recent 30-day period, in this case, ending October 31.
 Sales in the period were 1.43 million vehicles compared with the revised 1.40 million for the equivalent 30-day period in September.
 For the full calendar month of October, Cox Automotive estimates used retail sales rose slightly month over month and were down 13% from a year ago.
 Certified pre-owned sales slipped by 4% from a year ago but increased 3% from September.